Time to Completion

 Normal time to completion for this program is 25 months.

 Time to completion varies depending upon the pace in which a student completes courses and the number of transfer credits accepted.
-As most NCU students are working adults balancing educational, professional, and personal commitments, our Academic and Finance Advisors will work with you to develop a program schedule that works best for your needs.
+As most NCU students are working adults balancing educational, professional, and personal commitments, our academic advisors will work with you to develop a program schedule that works best for your needs.

 The normal time disclosed above reflects the experience of students who may have entered under different program requirements.
 In the quest for continuous improvement, academic leadership has revised the program to optimize curriculum and pace, facilitate student learning, and improve chances for success.
 Therefore, the program is now designed for students enrolling today to take advantage of these revised course structures, lengths, and schedules.
 New students following the preferred schedule designed by the Dean for this program, and applying no transfer credits, can expect to finish in as little as 9 months.